María “Concha” Concepción Ortiz y Pino de Kleven (1910–2006)

 Today, Torrance County continues to thrive as a rural area with a strong agricultural tradition.
 It also benefits from its proximity to the Albuquerque metropolitan area, making it an attractive location for those seeking a quieter lifestyle while still enjoying access to city amenities.
 The county's history is celebrated and preserved through various museums, landmarks, and cultural events that honor its diverse past.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Torrance County, New Mexico.
+This timeline provides a condensed summary of the historical journey of Torrance County, New Mexico.